b-kolar/JRC_seeker-archived-v1-/README.md

 snakemake --cores [amount of cores] --configfile [path to config file]
 ```

+*Note:* It is recommended to run with 1 core and specify in the ```config.json``` file the number of cores to run the binokulars step with.
+If the number of snakemake cores is above 1, the number of cores the final binokulars step uses will be the product of the snakemake cores and the value of the ```binokulars_cores``` field in the ```config.json``` file.

 ### Test run
 In order to perform a testrun of JRC Seeker go into the JRC Seeker directory and execute the following command:
 ```
-snakemake --cores [amount of cores] --configfile test_data/config_test.json
+snakemake --cores [amount of cores] --configfile sample_data/config_test.json
 ```

-It is recommended to run with 1 core and specify in the ```config.json``` file the number of cores to run the binokulars step with.
-If the number of snakemake cores is above 1, the number of cores the final binokulars step uses will be the product of the snakemake cores and the value of the ```binokulars_cores``` field in the ```config.json``` file.

-## Config file
+## Config file parameters

 Paths to change: